w3f/polkadot-deployer/README.md

 ### `create [options]`

 Creates a deployment.
-It accepts a `--config` option with the path of a json file containing the definition of the deployment, like this:
+It accepts a `--config` option with the path of a json file containing the definition of the deployment, like this for local deployments:

 ```
 {